jasonjiajs/CircularInsightAI/web_interface/README.md

-# 🎈 Streamlit + LLM Examples App
+# 🎈CircularInsightAI App

 [![Open in GitHub Codespaces](https://github.com/codespaces/badge.svg)](https://codespaces.new/streamlit/llm-examples?quickstart=1)

-Starter examples for building LLM apps with Streamlit.

 ## Overview of the App

-This app showcases a growing collection of LLM minimum working examples.
+This app showcases an AI tool built with GPT and ML techniques that aims to help evaluators filter and score ideas.

 Current examples include:

-- Chatbot
-- File Q&A
-- Chat with Internet search
-- LangChain Quickstart
+- Idea Filter
-- LangChain PromptTemplate
+- Idea Enhancer
-- Chat with user feedback

 ## Demo App